We invite you to learn more about the fibers in our collection.

 ALPACA

-They are raised at altitudes that vary from 3,500 to more than 4,500 meters above sea level, where they can naturally withstand temperatures that vary from -20 °C to 30 ° thanks to their fine fur.
+They are raised at altitudes ranging from 3,500 to over 4,500 meters above sea level, where they can naturally withstand temperatures ranging from -20°C to 30°C thanks to their fine fur.

 VICUÑA